 In the state of North Carolina, many utility providers require business account customers to provide a deposit in order to activate electrical or gas service.
-Utility companies seek protection from financial damages caused by new customers and Jet Insurance Company provides the utility deposit bond as a guarantee for commercial customers in lieu of a cash deposit.
+Utility companies seek protection from financial damages caused by new customers and Jet Insurance Company provides the Utility Deposit Bond as a guarantee for commercial customers in lieu of a cash deposit.

 When you buy your bond with Jet, the application takes minutes through our streamlined process.
-Jet cuts out the middlemen who slow down the process and can cost you more in the form of fees and commissions.
+Jet Insurance Company cuts out the middlemen who slow down the process and can cost you more in the form of fees and commissions.

-Jet operates as a direct carrier, so we work with you throughout the process from application, release of bonding requirement, discontinuation of service, and any claims that arise in between.
+Jet operates as a direct carrier, so we work with you throughout the process from application, the release of bonding requirement, discontinuation of service, and any claims that arise in between.

 Yes, Jet can!
 Once you purchase your bond, Jet will immediately ship the bond (original or electronic copy, depending on the Utility Provider’s requirements) to your Utility Provider for you.
 An electronic copy of the bond will immediately be emailed to you for your records as well.

 Other carriers charge you shipping fees to send you the bond and then leave the shipment to the provider up to you at your expense.
 Not at Jet!

 If you would like the original bond mailed directly to your location, you can select that option at checkout.